scientiist/scientiist/README.md

-# brogrammer
+### brogrammer
 Suh Dude, I'm Josh O'Leary.
 Welcome to my GitHub profile!

+I'm a hobbyist and freelance programmer with a keen interest in computer graphics, physics, mathematics, game engines, and other scientific disciplines.
+I enjoy exploring the intersection of technology and creativity, and I'm constantly learning and experimenting with new concepts and technologies.

-# Contacts
+### Contacts
 Email > josh@conarium.software

 Discord > brogrammer#6360

-Welcome to my GitHub profile!
-I'm a hobbyist and freelance programmer with a keen interest in computer graphics, physics, mathematics, game engines, and other scientific disciplines.
-I enjoy exploring the intersection of technology and creativity, and I'm constantly learning and experimenting with new concepts and technologies.

-🔭 What I'm Currently Working On
+### 🔭 What I'm Currently Working On

-I'm currently porting my old JUI Toolkit (Josh's User Interface) to C++ & SDL2.
+* Porting my old JUI Toolkit (Josh's User Interface) to C++ & SDL2.
 I previously developed it for Lua/Love2D, then ported it to C#/MonoGame.

-🌱 What I'm Currently Learning
+### 🌱 What I'm Currently Learning

 I'm always expanding my knowledge and exploring new areas.
 Currently, I'm focused on: